MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 * **Minor versions** change when functionality updates are made that are backwards compatible to the other minor releases.
 * **Patch versions** change when backwards-compatible bug fixes are made.

-Aim to run the latest patch release of the minor version you're running.
-For example, your production cluster is on **`1.17.7`**. **`1.17.8`** is the latest available patch version available for the *1.17* series.
+You should aim to run the latest patch release of the minor version you're running.
+For example, if your production cluster is on **`1.17.7`**. **`1.17.8`** is the latest available patch version available for the *1.17* series.
 You should upgrade to **`1.17.8`** as soon as possible to ensure your cluster is fully patched and supported.

 ## Kubernetes version support policy

-AKS on Azure Stack HCI defines a generally available version as a version available for download when deploying or updating AKS on Azure Stack HCI.
+AKS on Azure Stack HCI defines a generally available (GA) version as a version that's available for download when deploying or updating AKS on Azure Stack HCI.
 AKS on Azure Stack HCI supports three GA minor versions of Kubernetes:

 * The latest GA minor version that is released in AKS on Azure Stack HCI (which we'll refer to as N).
 * Two previous minor versions.